MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-lifecycle.md

 ### Trial add-on portal

-Trial add-on portals expire at the completion of 30 days trial period, followed by suspension for 7 days.
+Trial add-on portal expires at the completion of 30 days trial period, followed by suspension for 7 days.
 The portal is deleted after suspension period ends.
 Trial add-on portal can still be converted to production during trial or suspended period.

 ### Production add-on portal

-Production add-on portals expire at the completion of purchased license period, followed by suspension for 7 days.
+Production add-on portal expires at the completion of purchased license period, followed by suspension for 7 days.
 The portal is deleted after suspension period ends.
 You can extend the license of a production add-on portal while the portal is in configured or suspended state.
 If suspended, the portal can be converted to configured state after extending the license period.

 ### Reset add-on portal